-Kris Pedersen, MA CCC-SLP, is a Clinical Associate Professor in the Department of Speech-Language-Hearing where her work focuses on early intervention practices.
+Kris Pedersen, SLPD CCC-SLP, is a Clinical Professor in the Department of Speech-Language-Hearing where her work focuses on early intervention practices.
 She specializes in speech and language services for children from birth to age five, along with evidence-based practices in early intervention.

 Kris received her Master's degree from the University of Illinois at Champaign-Urbana and her Bachelor's from Northwestern University in Evanston, Illinois.
 A native of the Chicago-area, Kris joined the SPLH Department at KU in 1997 working in the Language Acquisition Preschool and as Project Coordinator for the Communication and Autism Project.
 She joined the clinical faculty in 2005.